- Cheapest non-owner car insurance companies in South Dakota

 Cheapest non-owner car insurance companies in South Dakota

-Auto-Owners is the cheapest non-owner car insurance in South Dakota, with rates averaging $52.
-The second most affordable option in South Dakota is GEICO, with an average rate of $74.
+The cheapest non-owner car insurer in South Dakota is Auto-Owners, with rates averaging $52.
+The second cheapest South Dakota non-owner insurer is GEICO.
+Average rates are $74.

 Best non-owner car insurance in South Dakota

-While Auto-Owners is the top choice, State Farm and GEICO are also great options for non-owner coverage.
+Although Auto-Owners is the best overall choice, State Farm and GEICO are also excellent options for non-owner car insurance coverage.

-To find the best non-owner car insurance companies in South Dakota, we looked at several factors, including how many complaints each company receives, financial stability and average rates.
-We used rate data from Quadrant Information Services as well as third-party ratings from J.D.
-Power, AM Best and the National Association of Insurance Commissioners (NAIC).
+To identify the best non-owner car insurance companies in South Dakota, we considered several key factors, such as the number of customer complaints, financial strength, and average premiumThe payment required for an insurance policy to remain in force.
+Auto insurance premiums are quoted for either 6-month or annual policy periods. rates.
+Our analysis used rate data from Quadrant Information Services, along with third-party ratings from J.D.
+Power, AM Best, and the National Association of Insurance Commissioners (NAIC).

-The table below shows a comparison of the best non-owner car insurance companies in South Dakota.
+The table below provides a comparison of the top non-owner car insurance companies in South Dakota.

 Insurance.com's top choices for non-owner car insurance

-Take a closer look at our top picks for non-owner car insurance in South Dakota
+Explore our top recommendations for non-owner car insurance in South Dakota.

 Auto-Owners

-Our number one pick for non-owner car insurance in South Dakota is Auto-Owners.
-The average rate for liability coverage is $52.
-Auto-Owners has an AM Best score of A++ and an NAIC complaint ratio of 0.5.
+Our top choice for non-owner car insurance in South Dakota is Auto-Owners, with an average rate of $52 for liability coverage.
+Auto-Owners holds an AM Best rating of A++ and has an NAIC complaint ratio of 0.5.

 State Farm

-Another excellent choice for non-owner car insurance in South Dakota is State Farm.
-Average rates are $113 annually.
-State Farm has an AM Best rating of A++ and an NAIC complaint ratio of 0.7.
+State Farm is also a great choice for non-owner car insurance in South Dakota, offering coverage at an average annual rate of $113.
+It has earned an AM Best rating of A++ and maintains a low NAIC complaint ratio of 0.7.

 GEICO

-Our third choice is GEICO, with an average rate of $74.
-It has an NAIC complaint ratio of 0.91 and an AM Best rating of A++.
+Our third pick is GEICO.
+GEICO rates average $74.
+Its NAIC complaint ratio is 0.91, and it has a rating of A++.

 PEOPLE ASK: